St. Paul's Chapel - Columbia University - New York City (photo: Steven E. Lawson)

 Organ Specifications:

 IV/94 Aeolian-Skinner Organ Co., Op.
-985 (1938, 1962)
+985 (1938, 1962) – St. Paul's Chapel

 Built on the Columbia University campus from 1904-07, St. Paul's Chapel was donated by Olivia Egleston Phelps Stokes and Caroline Phelps Stokes in memory of their parents, with the proviso that their nephew, Isaac Newton Phelps Stokes, be named as architect.
 The Northern Italian Renaissance Revival building is faced with burned brick, limestone, and marble trim, while the tiled roof is crowned with a self-supporting dome.
 The two wrought-iron gates came from the North Reformed Dutch Church, located until 1875 on William Street in lower Manhattan.
 Upon entering the chapel, the style changes abruptly to Byzantine.
 Guastavino tiles are used extensively for the interior surfaces, including the vaulting and dome, and portico ceiling.
 Stained glass windows were fabricated by D. Maitland Armstrong, John La Farge, Henry Wynd Young, and J. Gordon Guthrie.
-In 1966, St. Paul's Chapel was designated by the New York City Landmarks Preservation Commission.
+In 1966, St. Paul's Chapel was designated a landmark by the New York City Landmarks Preservation Commission.

 By 2004, the century-old chapel was showing its age and was in need of restorative repairs.
-The roof leaks and has damaged the walls, and protective netting was put under the dome and chancel ceiling.
-Although it is a popular wedding venue, the chapel is still not air-conditioned.
-Hopefully, the university will restore and update this historic and beautiful building.
+The roof leaked and has damaged the walls, and protective netting was put under the dome and chancel ceiling to capture falling plaster.Hopefully, the university will restore and update this historic and beautiful building.

 Robert Turner Console of Aeolian-Skinner Organ, Op.
 985 (1938, 1962) - St. Paul's Chapel - Columbia University - New York City (photo: Steven E. Lawson)

-Robert M. Turner Console
+Robert M. Turner console (1997)

-Aeolian-Skinner Organ Company
+Aeolian-Skinner Organ Co., Inc.

 Boston, Mass. – Opus 985 (1938); Op.
 985-B (1962)